InformaticsMatters/fragmentor/README.md

    standardise_copy_columns: osmiles,isosmiles,nonisosmiles,hac,cmpd_id
 ```

-- Add a new vendor/library specific yaml task file to unpack the raw data.
-If this is an existing format then the
+- Add a new vendor/library specific yaml task file to unpack the raw data if special processing is required
- script for that format can be simply copied and renamed.
-Note that the name should begin with the vendor/library
- identifier.
-For example: ansible/roles/standardise/tasks/unpack-raw-data-xchem_spot.yaml.
-If no specific processing
- is required then the script can simply include the tasks in unpack-raw-data-decompress-gz-all.yaml.
+(see chemspace for an example).
+If this is an existing format then the standard unpacker is referred to (as above).
 - If the new vendor input file is the same as a current format, then an existing stndardisation python script can
  be used.
 If the layout varies then more customisation is required.
 Please see below for more details on this.
 - Add a new create script for creating the i_mols_table